 There are several countries who’ve gone beyond a typical accommodative stance and entered into an almost irrational negative rate environment.
 Experts are still unclear of the long-term effects, but we know upside-down interest rate anomalies can heavily distort financial markets as consumers and businesses are almost forced to behave in unnatural ways.
 Some warn of the obvious systematic dangers to pensions and insurance funds; other warnings are far more ominous (if you can imagine).

 A complete reversal of widely accepted money logic, where borrowers are paid to take on debt and safe haven investments’ returns are guaranteed negative are certainly offputting for even the most progressive thinker.
-For now, let’s assume these risks remain contained and isolated and monitor effects over time.
+For now, let’s assume these risk remain contained and isolated and monitor effects over time.

 That said, interest rates across many areas of Europe are below 1%, fueling a potential housing bubble across the pond as institutions put their war chests of cash to work snapping up real estate at never-seen borrowing rates.
 Even with these extremely accommodative policies, the EU is expected to grow at just 1.4 to 1.6% in 2020 according to the European Commission — others have a less optimistic outlook.
 This is an area we will continue to monitor closely.